JayPandya031/resource-monitor/README.md

 # Resource Monitor

-This project is a basic chrome extension called **resource monitor** that shows CPU & Memory usage of the system on which the the extension is installed and also report the usage to backend
+Basic chrome extension called **Resource Monitor** that shows CPU & Memory usage of the system on which the the extension is installed and also report the usage to backend

 ## Project Structure